Skip to Content

 Outstanding Base Layers for Babies and Toddlers

 The base layer is the one that sits next to your baby or toddler’s skin.
 It should wick away moisture (either from sweat or from leaky diapers).
-We love Capilene for the base layer, especially because it is so easy to care for.
+We love both Capilene and Merino wool base layers.

-Wool often requires special handling when washing though, so be sure you read the label so you know what you’re getting into!
+Wool often requires special handling when washing, so be sure you read the label to know what you’re getting into!

 Here are our top picks for thermal base layers for toddlers and infants.